Russian submarine Kursk (K-141): Capabilities

-The outer hull, made of high-nickel, high-chromium stainless steel 8.5 mm thick, had exceptionally good resistance to corrosion and a weak magnetic signature which helped prevent detection by U.S. magnetic anomaly detector (MAD) systems.
+Her outer hull, made of high-nickel, high-chromium stainless steel 8.5 mm thick, had exceptional corrosion resistance and a weak magnetic signature, helping to conceal it from U.S. magnetic anomaly detector (MAD) systems.
 There was a 200 mm gap to the 50.8 mm-thick steel pressure hull.
 She was designed to remain submerged for up to 120 days.
-The sail superstructure was reinforced to allow it to break through the Arctic ice.
+The sail superstructure was reinforced to allow it to break through Arctic ice.